 Vault Door Mounting Instructions And General Information

 Read the entire instructions before beginning!
-Be cautious, and use good judgment.
-These instruction are just an outline, and installation of the vaults are recommended to be done by a professional.
+Be cautious and use good judgment.
+These instruction are just an outline and installation of the vaults are recommended to be done by a professional.
 We will not be liable for death, injury, or damage to property.
 Put the vault into position as shown here.
-Be sure to have it layed down on some type of support so the dial and handle does not get damaged.
+Be sure to have it laid down on some type of support so the dial and handle does not get damaged.

 |Once open, the door will need support on the outside corner, to help hold it up and to move frame back into the marked position (remember the marks you put on the cement door way).|

 |This is a bad example picture, but place an anchor stud ONLY in the frames anchor holes near the top and bottom hinge.
 Now that the frame is secure on one side, there should be a gap on the other side.
 If the door doesn't match up, hammer the frame in or out, and then wedge it (with wedging blocks) into marked position.
 Open and close the door, and check the attitude of the door compared to it's steel frame.
 Carefully close the door.
 Once closed, determine which direction you should shim the frame (between cement and frame).
 If the door is fitting well into the frame, both center locking lugs should engage and disengage with perhaps a little bit of clearance.
 If these conditions are good, skip to the last pictures instructions.|